10 Tips for Turning Your Training Online

 Allow customisation – Particularly important if working with an external provider, look to customise the material around the specific needs of the team.
 Really think about the overall objectives of the business/department and then identify learning outcomes.

 Manager and leadership buy-in – Managers and leadership are crucial in ensuring a learning culture within a group.
 Make sure they are involved from the start, they understand the expectations and encourage the team to use the resources.
 Even better, make sure that your managers and leadership are also looking to develop, they may be senior but it does not mean they have the answer for everything.

 Fun – Ultimately the training must be fun and add value to the individual’s role.
 This will ensure they engage with it and fully take part in the training, making the most of it.
 Unfortunately, if you push your team to work through mindless click through e-learning you will likely achieve very little and lose their enthusiasm for future training.

-Select the right platform – There several platforms available to deliver online training such as Zoom and MS Teams.
+Select the right platform – There are several platforms available to deliver online training such as Zoom and MS Teams.
 Each one has advantages and disadvantages.
 Make sure the platform you select meets the needs of the training to be delivered.
 For example, if you are planning a large session with 20+ people logged in, it might be better to use Zoom.
 You would then make use of features such as quizzes and whiteboard.
 On the other hand, if you have a small training number you might select MS teams and use video and microphones to interact with the group.
 It is critical to plan the interactive features for the platform to ensure everything runs smoothly.

 Written by Daniel Harding